 Elusive members of the weasel family, they are half a metre long, weighing about the same as a rabbit.
-Pine Martens live in woods.
-They are agile climbers, and raise their families in tree holes.
-Resourceful and inquisitive, they eat many things, including small mammals, berries and birds.
-Once very common, their numbers were devastated by clearance of woodland and control by gamekeepers and landowners.
+Pine Martens live in woodlands and are tree dependent.
+They are agile climbers, and prefer to den above ground, for example, in tree holes.
+Resourceful and inquisitive, they eat many things including small mammals, berries and birds.

 Why are they in trouble?

 Pine Martens were once widespread across Britain but declined severely and almost became extinct in England due to clearance of woodland and predator control associated with gamekeeping.
 Whilst Pine Martens are faring well in Scotland, they remain very rare in England with a limited distribution.
 They are classified as Critically Endangered in England.

 The aim of the Back from the Brink project was to facilitate and monitor the natural recovery of Pine Martens in northern England, where they are re-colonising by spreading south over the Scottish border, and to develop a better understanding of their status and distribution in this region.